helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 Denying earnings for these redundant Hotspots give other Hotspots, that may be slower to witness but provide more unique coverage, an opportunity to compete to be selected and decrease the amount of witness redundancy when there are greater than *Maximum Witnesses* to a beacon.

-Multiple Hotspots within *Miniumum Distance* should not be rewarded for providing more or less the same location coverage at more or less the same time.
+Multiple Hotspots within *Minimum Distance* should not be rewarded for providing more or less the same location coverage at more or less the same time.

 ### Aligns with previous standards